xu-hong/compsci516/Hadoop.md

 **Weakness**
-* Not an optimal choice for OLTP/operational application;
+* Not an optimal choice for OLTP/operational application.
-* No trasaction.

 **Reference**